 - The court will check whether your case has “substantial” grounds, as explained in the leading case of Agbaje v Agbaje [2010].

-- Factors such as your connection to England, the foreign settlement, and availability of assets will be considered.
+- Factors such as your connection to England, the foreign settlement, and the availability of assets will be considered.

 Financial Settlement Proceedings